TheBoxyBear/charttools/docs/FileFormats/midi.md

 Additional Modifications:

-- A note at a velocity of 127 is an accent note, and one at a velocity of 1 is a ghost note, though ghost/accent kicks are not supported by anything other than Editor on Fire currently.
+- A note at a velocity of 127 is an accent note, and a note at a velocity of 1 is a ghost note, though ghost/accent kicks are not supported by any chart editors other than Editor on Fire currently.
+  - Clone Hero requires a `[ENABLE_CHART_DYNAMICS]`/`ENABLE_CHART_DYNAMICS` text event to be present in order to parse ghosts/accents, in order to preserve full compatibility with RB charts where velocity doesn't matter in most cases.

 #### Drums Real SysEx Events